Two is a number humans can really deal with.

 I thought I'd clarify how why the alternative explanations of galaxy spiral arms, namely standing waves and dark matter influences, are bad ideas.
 See Gravity is BS.

 You know the Golden Rule: Do to others what you would have them do unto you.
 But do you know the Iron Rule?
 Don't do for others what they can do for themselves.
-The Iron Rule applies to children in development (so they can develop), to old folks in decline (so they can not decline so fast), and for volunteers in a volunteer organization (so it can multiply its powers).
+The Iron Rule applies to children in development (so they can develop), to old folks in decline (so they can not decline so fast), for volunteers in a volunteer organization (so it can multiply its powers), for every disabled person.
 Where else?

-First burn the herd, then have herd immunity.
+First burn the herd, then you'll have herd immunity.

 Sorry, I'm not very PC.
 Actually I'm a great big snowflake, but also a plumber by trade, and cursing and sexism in language are par for the course in the trades, so get over it.
 Do you need your toilet fixed or not?